mrkeville/rural-solar-viability/README.md

 - Cartographic boundary data from the US Census Bureau
     - How to access:
-        1. Visit the US Census Bureau https://www.census.gov/geographies/mapping-files/time-series/geo/cartographic-boundary.html
+        1. Visit the US Census Bureau: https://www.census.gov/geographies/mapping-files/time-series/geo/cartographic-boundary.html
         2. Select the "2021" tab
         3. Scroll to each geography type's section on the page, select "New York" from the shapefile dropdown menu, and save the zip file to the repository:
             - Shapefiles: